DeclanChidlow/vale.rocks/src/posts/an-inventory-of-lexical-loves.md

 <dd>Originally referring to the bubbling seen in a boiling liquid, but now used to describe bubbly enthusiasm or excitement.</dd>

 <dt>Radicool</dt>
-<dd>Portmanteau of 'radical' and 'cool' which really accentuates just how wicked something is.</dd>
+<dd>Portmanteau of 'radical' and 'cool', which really accentuates just how wicked something is.</dd>

 <dt>Defenestration</dt>
 <dd>To throw someone or something out a window. <a href="https://en.wikipedia.org/wiki/Defenestration">The Wikipedia article</a> is a good read for the origin.</dd>